Skip to main content

 3. Roof Style

-Flat roofs are actually less expensive than mansard (angled) roofs because they require less aluminum framing.
+Flat roofs are usually less expensive than mansard (angled) roofs because they require less aluminum framing.

 4. Additional Features